 Impediments to civilian oversight

 Law enforcement is supposed to protect and serve communities, not terrorize them.
-To help ensure this is what happens, the city of Newark created an ordinance in 2016 instating a civilian complaint review board to provide oversight on police misconduct.
+To help ensure this is what happens, the city of Middlesex created an ordinance in 2016 instating a civilian complaint review board to provide oversight on police misconduct.
 Yet NJ Spotlight News reports that in August of 2020, the state’s supreme court struck down key parts of this ordinance.

-It appears this decision was spurred by a lawsuit filed by the Newark police union.
+It appears this decision was spurred by a lawsuit filed by the Middlesex police union.
 Moves like this suggest that police agencies seek to avoid any sense of responsibility to the public for their actions.